 Lots of speculation has been made about the Post-Covid World and the cliche “new normal”.
 The fact is, nobody knows.
 This pandemic is a unique event in the modern world.
 We have nothing to gauge it against.
 9/11 created a paradigm shift in how we interact with the world and view the global social fabric.
 I think COVID-19 will be even more impactful.
 Assuming we all get out of this alive, one of the things this tragic event has been is a test-under-fire of telecommuting for mission-critical jobs and an audition for the employment model of the future.
 Remote working is something that has the potential to yield huge benefits for employers, employees and even municipal budgets but could also prove problematic for many workers.

 Unlike “the economy”, which I have less credibility to speak about than String Theory, remote working is something I can write about with some expertise.
 I’ve been working exclusively from home since 2003 and through most of the 1990s as well.
 In fact, it’s the only way I’ll work.
 I have a comfortable home office with an Aeron chair, perfect work lighting, zoned air-conditioning and the tools I need to do my job, all selected by me: a loaded, multi-monitor Mac Pro desktop computer with an Ubuntu Linux public server, a high speed fiber connection and all the licensed support software I need.
-I even have a backup dev network with a Macbook Pro just in case.
+I even have a backup dev network just in case.
+I have a multi-service chat client, Ferdi, connecting me to Google Hangouts, WhatsApp, Skype and Messenger.
 My animals are snoring peacefully around me, my kitchen is better stocked than any company break room and if I need a mental reset, I have a nice back yard and a park a half block away.
 It’s pretty much no contest.

 I’m at least twice as productive toiling in my homebrew environment than I’ve ever been in an office setting, and not just because I can use the 2+ unpaid, unproductive hours I’d otherwise spend commuting to/from a job where I would login to the same network I can reach from home.
 That’s 14+ more hours/week of work which costs the employer nothing but which I’m happy to give him in lieu of not having to stand on a freezing subway platform or being jammed into a sweltering D train petri dish.
 It’s also not having to deal with the aggravation of office distractions, useless meetings and an officious “Microsoft only!” / “Only senior staff get multiple monitors” / “You need authorization for root” environment.
 For the few office gigs I’ve had I always felt like I was working with my feet in a bucket of cement, with way too much productivity-killing background noise.